The Herbs That Can Be Planted & Grow Well Together According To Edible Bristol

 14) Mace

-Herbs for Moister, Sunny Locations
+Herbs For Moister, Sunny Locations

 Many other herbs also like full sun, and usually fairly free-draining soils or growing media, but prefer somewhat more moist growing conditions than the above.